 Common Toad Characteristics

 Adult Common toads can grow to be 18 centimetres (7 inches) in length.
-Their skin has a warty appearance of varies in colours ranging from olive greens to orange browns.
-The colour of the toad varies according to the colour of the soil in its habitat.
-If the soil is a greyish colour, the toads skin tends to be greyish to blend in.
+Their skin has a warty appearance of varies in colors ranging from olive greens to orange browns.
+The color of the toad varies according to the color of the soil in its habitat.
+If the soil is a greyish color, the toads skin tends to be greyish to blend in.
 If the soil is more brownish, the toad tends to be more brownish.

 Common Toad Habitats

 Common toads live in a wide range of habitats, however, they are usually found in damp places.
 Being creatures of habit, you can often find them in the same place, time after time, however, because they are able to blend in with their background and remain motionless for hours at a time, they can be difficult to spot.

 Common Toads eat invertebrates such as insects, larvae, spiders, slugs and worms, which they catch on their sticky, prehensile tongues.
 Larger toads may also take slow worms, small grass snakes and harvest mice, which are swallowed alive.
 Toads generally hunt at night and are most active in wet weather.